ahamidi/conduit-connector-template/README.md

 * general configuration (that applies to both, sources and destinations)
 * and source/destination specific configs.

-General configs should be added to `config/config.go` whereas any source or destination specific configs should be added to `source/config.go` and `destination/config.go` respectively.
+All are defined in `config.go` and are represented by separate types.
+General configs should be added to `connectorName.Config`, whereas any source or destination specific configs should be added to `connectorName.SourceConfig` and `connectorName.DestinationConfig` respectively.